Skip to main content

 You cannot hold pure contempt for someone you need.
 That is where the crack starts.

-The stakes matter too.
-In space, danger is not an occasional event.
 It is the texture of daily life.
 Every crisis that forces two enemies to act as one is another thread binding them together against their will.

 By the time they are ready to admit what they feel, they have already been through more together than most couples manage in years.